lmullen/lincolnmullen.com/content/courses/christianity.2019/index.md

 *Short writing assignments (6 × 5% each = 30%).* Six short writing assignments are due in Blackboard before the start of class on the day assigned (no exceptions).
 The prompts for these writing assignments are on the schedule below.

 *Site visits and paper (15%).* You will be asked to visit two local Christian communities throughout the semester.
 After these visits you will write a reflection paper drawing on those visits and on your readings throughout the semester.
-More information will be provided early in the semester.
+More information will be provided early in the semester. [**Site visits assignment instructions**](religious-site-visits-assignment.pdf)

 *Midterm exam (20%) and final exam (25%).* In-class exams will include essay and identification questions.